MathsJam/mathsjam-site/gathering/uk/archive/2021/index.md

 #### Simon Bexfield - 3D printed objects

+A demonstration of some 3D printed mathematical shapes, including a Menger sponge and dissections of polyhedra.

 #### Richard Boland  - Generalized Pentagonal Number Theorem

 A generalization of Euler's pentagonal number theorem defines a modular structure over partitions which extends naturally to overpartitions and higher order 'more-overpartitions' functions for which a combinatorial explanation is an open problem.
 A triangle for partitions/overpartitions isomorphic to Pascal's triangle is presented and for which sums of coefficients on lines of a given slope provide a one-to-one correspondence between the mod-restricted partitions and mod-restricted Fibonacci numbers.